Java SDK for the Model Context Protocol enables standardized integration between AI models and tools.

 </dependency>

-For HTTP SSE transport implementations, add one of the following dependencies:
+If you’re using the Spring Framework and want to use Spring-specific transport implementations, add one of the following optional dependencies:

-<!-- Spring WebFlux-based SSE client and server transport -->
+<!-- Optional: Spring WebFlux-based SSE client and server transport -->

 <dependency>